 If you are investing the time, energy and money into child and adolescent psychotherapy, you will want to make it as effective as possible.
 Naturally you will want this for the wellbeing of your young people and whānau too.
 Here are some key points to getting the most out of child and adolescent therapy:

-1. Psychotherapy is a long-term process.
-Expect to come to at least five assessment appointments and then at least six after that.
+1. Psychotherapy can be a long-term process.
+Most of my clients come for at least five assessment appointments and then at least six after that.
 Many clients come for 20 plus appointments.

 2. Make sure your child attends every appointment.
 Don't miss appointments, because it impacts the progress of the therapy.
 One missed appointment can mean a break of two weeks which may interrupt and set back the therapy.